 The system should check for the availability of new data at a frequency that matches the update frequency.

-Conflicting displays
+Conflicting displays [Informative]

 Some Product Specifications may require that conflicting symbols be removed from the display.
 For example, S-111 states “When an S-111 dataset is displayed, symbols from the S-101 ECDIS nautical charting suite, in the area where the new data is displayed, must not be displayed.
 Such symbols include those for tidal stream tables (plus their points and boundary areas), flood and ebb tide stream arrows and their values and boundary areas, and other symbols for rip currents, eddies, breakers, and non-tidal currents.”